yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 9. Wait for the installer to finish, then close the terminal window and the Ubuntu VM window.

 10. As a final step, you will now clean up the resources that were created to support the migration and are no longer needed.
-These include the Azure Migrate project, the Recovery Service Vault (Azure Site Recovery resource) used by the Azure Migrate Server Migration engine, and the Database Migration Service instance.
-Also included are various secondary resources such as the Log Analytics workspace used by the Dependency Visualization, the storage account used by Azure Site Recovery, and a Key Vault instance.
+These include the Azure Migrate project, the Recovery Service Vault (Azure Site Recovery resource) used by  Azure Migrate: Server Migration, and the Database Migration Service instance.
+Also included are various secondary resources such as the Log Analytics workspace used by the Dependency Visualization, the storage account used by Azure Migrate: Server Migration, and a Key Vault instance.

     Because all of these temporary resources have been deployed to a separate **AzureMigrateRG** resource group, deleting them is as simple as deleting the resource group.
 Simply navigate to the resource group blade in the Azure portal, click **Delete resource group** and complete the confirmation prompts.